Is Starlink the Best Satellite Internet Option? Everything to Know About Starlink

 How Starlink Works

 Traditional satellite internet involves transmitting data via radio signals back and forth from satellite dishes on the ground to satellites in orbit 22,000 miles above the ground.
 SpaceX’s Starlink satellites operate much lower: 340 miles above the surface of the Earth.
-Because the satellite signals have less distance to travel, they can bounce from their ground station to their satellite in orbit to the user much faster than previously possible.
+Because the satellite signals have less distance to travel, they can bounce from their ground station to the satellite in orbit and then to the user much faster than before.

 Starlink may cost more than similar bandwidth from a wired provider, but its service can theoretically reach more places than wired providers, which is the whole point (and advantage) of satellite internet.

-Conventional satellite internet providers such as Viasat and Hughesnet cost substantially less than Starlink, but you get what you pay for.
-Viasat offers internet service starting at $69.99 per month, but users only get download speeds reaching up to 150 Mbps.
-Hughesnet plans, on the other hand, offer top download speeds of 100 Mbps and plans that start at $49.99 per month.
+Conventional satellite internet providers such as Viasat and Hughesnet can cost less than Starlink, but you get what you pay for with them.
+Viasat offers internet service starting at per month, but users only get download speeds reaching up to 50 Mbps with this plan.
+Hughesnet plans, on the other hand, offer top download speeds of 100 Mbps and plans that start at $39.99 per month (though you’ll only get 25 Mbps at that price).

 Frequently Asked Questions About Starlink